 Premiums are unique to every person, and can seem almost random.
 Health insurers don’t disclose their exact methods, but we know what tools they are allowed to use.

-This is why websites like HealthCare.com must collect a certain amount of information to show you a genuine list of plans.
+This is why websites like HealthCare.com must collect a certain amount of information to show you an accurate list of prices.

 Some premiums may also be based on your: